TheOdinProject/curriculum/ruby/basic_ruby/arrays.md

 ~~~

 ### Adding and removing elements
-Adding an element to an existing array is as simple as using the `#push` method or the shovel operator `<<`.
+Adding an element to an existing array is done by using the `#push` method or the shovel operator `<<`.
 Both methods will add elements to the end of an array and return that array with the new elements.
 The `#pop` method will remove the element at the end of an array and return the element that was removed.

 ~~~ruby
 num_array = [1, 2]